231 Trowbridge Street

 Annual Election Information

 The State of Michigan designates 4 times within the calendar year for elections: February; May; August and November.
 These elections would always be held on the first Tuesday of month.
+For more information about election results please click here

 To register to vote, you must be all of the following: